Haohua-Lyu/haohua-lyu.github.io/index.md

   - **Paper (co-first author) published on CHI 2022 Late-breaking work!** View on [ACM Library](https://dl.acm.org/doi/abs/10.1145/3491101.3519816).
   - Researched online asymmetric communication between VR users and multiple non-VR users;
   - Designed and developed a WebRTC-based network infrastructure to allow multiple non-VR users to join and interact with a VR virtual environment, and a cloud-based streaming solution to accommodate a large amount of spectators.
+  - Working on advance camera control and new interactivity for a new iteration.

 * **[Vision Correcting Display](https://barskygroup.wixsite.com/home) supervised by Prof. Brian Barsky (Ongoing)** - Algorithm Parallelization